CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 We anticipate that the combination of *lower* block storage costs and common Simple Backup Service configurations will be *significantly less expensive* than Premium storage, and *slightly more expensive* than Standard storage.
 The exact differences of course will depend on your implementation and the final price of block storage and of the Simple Backup Service.

-### If I apply Simple Backup policies before May 1, won't I be double-charged for Standard & Premium backups too?
+### If I apply Simple Backups policies before May 1, can I remove my Standard & Premium backup features to save money?

-Customers that wish to avoid this scenario should send a ticket to [help@ctl.io](mailto:help@ctl.io) with the VM names to omit from the Standard & Premium backup job.
+Yes.
+Customers should send a ticket to [help@ctl.io](mailto:help@ctl.io) with the VM names to omit from the Standard & Premium backup job.

 ### What is the Simple Backup Service?